A hot mid-July Sunday morning in Juba. I jumped out of bed, realizing I was late for Church service at Grace Community Church(GCC).

-It was a very hot Sunday morning in Juba, the 15th July 2018 when I dashed out of bed after realizing that I was very late for Church service at Juba Riverview Community Church (JRCC) where I attend as a regular but this particular Sunday happened to be my first after returning from Nairobi where I had been on a formal mission for about a month so there was no way I could afford to miss this particular service.
-Due to limited transport facilities and the distance between my residential area and the Church, it took me almost an hour to get to the Church but after all, I made it.
-I came just in time to catch the choir adding some flavor to the worship session then the notices, giving and prayers followed thereafter.
-The pastor gave a shout out to the new comers and those who had been away for long, like myself.
-As the sermon commenced, a crippled man who happens to be a regular at the church came in.
-He crawled slowly on his bare knees and struggled to seat on one of the empty seats behind.
+This would be my first church service to attend after returning from Nairobi where I had been on formal mission for about a month.
+There was no way I could afford to miss it.
+It took almost an hour to get to the Church, just in time to catch the choir in worship.
+The notices, giving and prayers followed thereafter.
+The pastor gave a shout out to the new comers and those who had been away for long, like me.
+As the sermon commenced, a crippled man, a regular at the church, crawled slowly on his bare knees and struggled to seat on one of the empty seats at the back.